 Selling property

-Preparing the contract of sale and the Section 32 vendor’s statement is your first step to selling property.
+Preparing the contract of sale and the Section 32 vendor’s statement is your first step in the conveyancing process to selling property.
 It is extremely important that these documents are drafted correctly.
-We will prepare these for you.
+We will prepare the following aspects for you:

 conveyancer Melbourne